Remembering Paul Collard, visual arts champion and 'visionary'

 After the fizz came the job of making it actually happen… and Paul was hired to run the enabling company that had been named Northern Sights.

-Having previously worked for the Institute of Contemporary Arts and the British Film Institute, he burst onto the scene determined to blow away what he saw as the national media’s “terrible cynicism” towards the region.
+With his experience at the Institute of Contemporary Arts, and also a spell at the British Film Institute, behind him, he burst onto the scene determined to blow away what he saw as the national media’s “terrible cynicism” towards the region.

 He characterised the London-centric attitude as: “Why the North of England?
 What have they ever done in the visual arts?”